sethkrasnianski/docs/Documentation/1.0/category.md

 <a name="introduction"></a>
 ## Introduction

-Categories are [flows](flows) based data structures that can be organised into parent and child relationships to create a tree structure.
+Categories are [flows](flow) based data structures that can be organised into parent and child relationships to create a tree structure.
 This allows categories to not only group [products](product) but to also act as a navigation source.

-Categories have a basic data structure containing only the most necissary information; however this can be extended via [flows](flows).
+Categories have a basic data structure containing only the most necessary information; however this can be extended via [flows](flow).
 This additional data allows you to customise the category to meet the needs of your project, and will automatically be added to your [forge](forge) instance for ease of use.

 <a name="params"></a>
 ## Parameters